Dec 29, 2012

 Paul Heß listed in the 1788 Steuerfassion as tenant of an apartment on the 4th floor of the house Stadt 116 (A-Wsa, Steueramt B34/1, fol.
 150v)

 Paul Heß did not only dedicate himself to ivory carving, but also made a number of technical inventions.
-In 1791, he unsuccessfully tried to establish a production of self designed "English buckles" and in 1795, in the Prater, he presented a newly invented telegraph ("eine von ihm ganz neu erfundene, noch nie gesehene beleuchtete Fernschreibmaschine") (Kurfürstlich gnädigst privilegirte Münchner-Zeitung, 1795, 990) that used colored light signals to communicate information.
+In 1791, he unsuccessfully tried to establish a production of self designed "English buckles" and in 1795, in Vienna's Prater, he presented a newly invented telegraph ("eine von ihm ganz neu erfundene, noch nie gesehene beleuchtete Fernschreibmaschine") (Kurfürstlich gnädigst privilegirte Münchner-Zeitung, 1795, 990) that used colored light signals to communicate information.
 In November 1795, he also demonstrated his telegraph in the k.k.
 Reitschule for an entrance fee of ten to 30 Kreuzer.
 In order to be able to become a member of the Viennese K.K.
 Pensionsverein bildender Künstler (the I. & R. pension society of visual artists), he needed to apply to the Empress herself, presenting a certificate of his entitlement.
 On 2 June 1794, Lorenz Kohl, K.K.
 Hofzeichenmeister and vice director of the society, duly obliged and wrote the following:

 It is herewith certified by the Pension Society of Visual Artists in Vienna that Paul Heß is a well-known artist in carving small figures, especially of ivory and that he belongs to the class of visual artists.